revantk/eyeball-plus-plus/README.md

 The param combination (model=gpt-4, temperature=0.7) works better for 2/2 examples than the default params The param combination (model=claude-v1, temperature=None) works equally as good as the (model=gpt-4, temperature=0.7) combination for 2/2 examples
 ```

+The comparison will also output a .md file in your repo with the comparison results in a tabular format.

 # Configuration